pskl/glitch3d/README.md

 - extract fixtures management from gem
 - allow fixtures to be scraped from online resources such as [Thingiverse](https://www.thingiverse.com/)
 - use Blender Compositor feature to streamline post-processing
+- use realtime Eevee engine to visualize intermediate renders

 ## Contributing